After Opioids What Happens?

 I was still coping with the same symptoms I told the doctor about twenty years ago when I first went to him.
 It seemed to me it was time to end the medication and more than that, I decided I was finished with that gastrologist.

-I had been going to his office for around seventeen years, and I was going in with the same symptoms I went in for the first time!
-I went for my appointment, but the longer I sat to wait and see him the more pointless it seemed!
+Since I had been going to his office for around seventeen years, and I was going in with the same symptoms I went in for the first time!
+Yes, I went for my appointment, but the longer I sat to wait and see him, the more pointless it seemed!

-I walked out without a word, done away with his medications, and refused their phone calls.
-They made enough money off of me over the years.
+Then I walked out without a word, did away with his medications, and refused their phone calls.
+They had made enough money off of me over the years.